bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Well, intuitively it seems like, okay, we want to mine by ancestor score, so why don't we also evict by ancestor score?
 But you can have a low ancestor score yet a very high fee child, for example.
-So like the most concrete example would be ABC is a chain where C spends B and B spends A, and A has a very low fee.
+So like the most concrete example would be A,B,C is a chain where C spends B and B spends A, and A has a very low fee.
 I don't know, maybe B has a medium fee and C has an extremely high fee.
 So C has a very high ancestor score.